Nish-19/Misinformation-Multitask-Attention-NE/README.md

 ## Generating Novelty Results

-Place the glove-300d embeddings from the resources folder of the main directory to novelty_module/resources
+Download the Glove-300 embeddings from https://nlp.stanford.edu/projects/glove/ and place it in the resources folder of the main directory and novelty_module/resources.

 ### Preprocessing -
 Run python preprocess_bytedance.py